Volunteering

 With 27 acres of land, buildings, animal enclosures and vehicles, there are always lots of maintenance activities to be completed, as well as projects to deliver.

+This is a long-term role.
 We need volunteers with good DIY skills who can work in small teams as well as drive and complete tasks on their own.

 Cat Foster Volunteer

-A cat foster’s role will be to help assess and nurture any cat(s) and help the charity find a lifelong loving home.
+A cat foster’s role is to care for, assess, and nurture the cats they look after, helping the charity find them a safe and loving forever home.

 Questions & Answers

-Q. IS there a minimum age? – Other than for organised Work Placements (by arrangement) the minimum age for volunteering is 16.
+Q. Is there a minimum age? – Other than for organised Work Placements (by arrangement) the minimum age for volunteering is 16.

 Q. Do you offer places for Duke of Edinburgh? – Unfortunately we are not able to offer volunteering places for DoE.